-Dispersive soils lose their binding ability when in contact with water as the clay particles within the soil separate (disperse) once wet.
-Dispersive soils are difficult to manage as they are highly prone to erosion, resulting in high fine sediment concentrations delivered to local waterways.
+Dispersive soils lose their binding ability when in contact with water, as the clay particles within the soil separate (disperse) once wet.
+Dispersive soils are difficult to manage, as they are highly prone to erosion, resulting in high fine sediment concentrations delivered to local waterways.
 They require specific management controls to reduce fine sediment generation and need to be identified prior to adopting any controls.

-Dispersive soils often have high levels of exchangeable sodium or magnesium (e.g., sodic soils) and can be diagnosed via laboratory testing or by undertaking a simple field test (Emerson Aggregate Test).
-Place small pieces of DRY soil (about 5 mm across) into distilled water and wait up to 24 hours to see if the soil disperses and the water become cloudy or milky (Figure 8).
+Dispersive soils often have high levels of exchangeable sodium or magnesium (e.g., sodic or magnesian soils).
+They can be diagnosed by undertaking a simple field test (Emerson Aggregate Test).
+Place small pieces of DRY soil (about 5 mm across)54 into distilled water and wait up to 24 hours to see if the soil disperses and the water become cloudy or milky (Figure 8).
 Highly dispersive soils may react within minutes.
+Alternative soil tests will be needed for some soil types (e.g., saline or acid sulfate) and more detailed soil tests will be needed if chemical amelioration measures are warranted or planned67.